MikiasTeshome/MikiasTeshome/README.md

  i am going to hate every one
  3 arat ken samntu aza
  amd i realized my friends are not real
- they are useless for   --->
+ they are useless for
+ ayi --->